-- 1. The Arborist Assistant is a supervisory position. - 2.
-Advanced education in Forestry and/or Horticulture and knowledge of power tool use is necessary to maintain productivity levels in this position. - 3.
-People with injuries to the spine, in any region, may have difficulty with the static and dynamic movements required in this position. - 4.
-People with shoulder injuries such as rotator cuff tendonitis, bursitis and instability may have difficulty with dynamic and static loading and reaching activities required in this position. - 5.
-People with forearm and elbow injuries such as tennis elbow may have difficulty with the static grip forces required during any power or hand tool use. - 6.
-People with nerve compression injuries in the upper extremities may have difficulty with the repeated and prolonged use of hand and power tools (compression and vibration) below, at and above shoulder height. - 7.
-Post-whiplash and other neck problems may have difficulty with this position. - 8.
+- 1. Advanced education in Forestry and/or Horticulture and knowledge of power tool use is necessary to maintain productivity levels in this position. - 2.
+People with injuries to the spine, in any region, may have difficulty with the static and dynamic movements required in this position. - 3.
+People with shoulder injuries such as rotator cuff tendonitis, bursitis and instability may have difficulty with dynamic and static loading and reaching activities required in this position. - 4.
+People with forearm and elbow injuries such as tennis elbow may have difficulty with the static grip forces required during any power or hand tool use. - 5.
+People with nerve compression injuries in the upper extremities may have difficulty with the repeated and prolonged use of hand and power tools (compression and vibration) below, at and above shoulder height. - 6.
+Post-whiplash and other neck problems may have difficulty with this position. - 7.
 People with lower extremity injuries to the hips, knees and ankles will have difficulty maintaining the required pace and performing the heavy physical labour required in this position.